 The small intestine is an organ located within the gastrointestinal tract.
-It assists in the digestion and absorption of ingested food.
+It is approximately 6.5m in the average person and assists in the digestion and absorption of ingested food.

-It extends from the pylorus of the stomach to the iliocaecal junction, where it meets the large intestine.
-Anatomically, the small bowel can be divided into three parts; the duodenum, jejunum and ileum.
+It extends from the pylorus of the stomach to the ileocaecal junction, where it meets the large intestine at the ileocaecal valve.
+Anatomically, the small bowel can be divided into three parts: the duodenum, jejunum, and ileum.

-In this article, we shall examine the anatomy of the small intestine – its structure, neurovascular supply and any clinical correlations.
+In this article, we shall examine the anatomy of the small intestine – its structure, neurovascular supply, and clinical correlations.

 The most proximal portion of the small intestine is the duodenum.
 Its name is derived from the Latin ‘duodenum digitorum’, meaning twelve fingers length.
 It runs from the pylorus of the stomach to the duodenojejunal junction.

-The first section of the duodenum (‘the cap’) is 5cm in length.
+The first section of the duodenum is known as ‘the cap’.
 It ascends upwards from the pylorus of the stomach, and is connected to the liver by the hepatoduodenal ligament.
 This area is most common site of duodenal ulceration.

 The initial 3cm of the superior duodenum is covered anteriorly and posteriorly by visceral peritoneum, with the remainder retroperitoneal (only covered anteriorly).

-Internally, the descending duodenum is marked by the major duodenal papilla – an opening for bile and pancreatic secretions to enter.
-The duct responsible carrying these secretions is known as the ampulla of Vater (hepatopancreatic ampulla).
+Internally, the descending duodenum is marked by the major duodenal papilla – the opening at which bile and pancreatic secretions to enter from the ampulla of Vater (hepatopancreatic ampulla).

 The inferior duodenum travels laterally to the left, crossing over the inferior vena cava and aorta.
 It is located inferiorly to the pancreas, and posteriorly to the superior mesenteric artery and vein.